-Our executive pay for 2016 reflected the alignment of our incentive program with company performance.
-We performed at maximum levels relative to three of the goals of our annual cash incentive program (customer satisfaction, generation plant availability and power cost management) but below target relative to two of our goals (electric service power quality and earnings per share), which resulted in executive awards that were 85.8% to 99.8% of annual cash incentive target awards.
-Under our 2014-2016 equity incentive awards, above-target regulated asset base performance and total shareholder return performance were partially offset by below-target performance relative to our ROE goal, resulting in payouts that were 116.3% of target awards.
-For a detailed discussion of these awards, see pages 28 to 35.
+The payouts under our executive awards for the year reflect the alignment of our executive pay with company performance.
+Under our annual cash award program, we performed at or near maximum levels relative to two of the goals (customer satisfaction and generation plant availability), above target relative to our power cost management goal, but below threshold relative to our electric service power quality goal.
+Our results with respect to our EPS goal, adjusted to exclude the impact of the 2017 Tax Act, were slightly above target.
+These results yielded payouts between 106.5% and 122.6% of our executives' target annual cash incentive awards.
+Under our 2015-2017 equity incentive awards, we achieved the maximum performance level relative to our regulated asset base goal, while our performance relative to total shareholder return and ROE, adjusted to exclude the impact of the 2017 Tax Act, were below target, resulting in payouts equal to 102.2% of target awards.
+For a detailed discussion of these awards, see pages 36 to 44.